 There’s no cure for sociopathy, and there isn’t a lot of evidence that it can be treated.
 Often, sociopaths don’t seek help because they don’t think there’s anything wrong with their behavior.
 If a sociopath does seek help, psychotherapy seems to be the best option.

-A 2010 review found that cognitive behavioral therapy wasn’t very helpful for treating the disorder itself but did help people stop certain behaviors.
+A 2010 review found that cognitive behavioral therapy did help people stop certain behaviors.
 They might not really develop empathy or learn to feel bad about what they did, but they could learn to stop eating their roommate’s lasagna (I’ll never forget that, Joe!).

 A small 2014 study found that the drug clozapine led to reduced symptoms in violent people with ASPD.
 The drug especially helped with impulse control and anger.
 Still, more research is needed before these results can be applied to high-functioning sociopaths overall.

-If you suspect someone of having high-functioning ASPD, the best thing to do is get away.
+If you suspect someone is causing you harm, the best thing to do is distance yourself if possible.
 But that isn’t always possible.
 If it’s your boss or a relative, you might not be able to cut ties, but you can learn how to deal with their sociopathic behavior.

 First, trust your instincts.
-A person doesn’t need a DSM diagnosis to be a manipulative a-hole who’s causing you harm.
+A person doesn’t need a DSM diagnosis to manipulate others and cause you harm.
 If they don’t care about your feelings, repeatedly lie to you, and manipulate your emotions for their pleasure, they aren’t someone you should be around — ASPD or no.